sca075/mqtt_vacuum_camera/README.md

   - Remove file operation routines not required for logging export.
 - **Features / Improvements :**
   - Enable loading and saving of maps via services by fully integrating with  [MapLoader](https://github.com/pkoehlers/maploader).
-  - Add options for Area and Floor management.
+  - Add options for Area and Floor management rooms renaming and trims settings stored.
-  - Option to resize the Robot? maybe ;)
+  - Option to resize the Robot -> will be available..
+- **Braking Cahnges**
+  - No more auto snaphot, as it is possible to manage those aith actions/scrips from HA directly.
 </details>